Risk-Sensitive Reinforcement Learning via Policy Gradient Search: Cumulative prospect theory (CPT)

 The human preference to play safe with gains and take risks with losses is captured by a concave gain-utility $u^+$ and a convex disutility $-u^-$.
-The weight functions $w^+, w^-$ capture the idea that the value seen by a human subject is nonlinear in the underlying probabilities.
-In particular, humans deflate high probabilities and inflate low probabilities \cite{tversky1992advances,Barberis:2012vs}.
+The weight functions $w^+, w^-$ capture the observed empirical behavior that the value seen by a human subject is nonlinear in the underlying probabilities.
+In particular, humans deflate high probabilities and inflate low probabilities.
+Examples of utility and weight functions used in practice are shown in Figures \ref{fig:u} and \ref{fig:w}, respectively.

 A risk measure based on CPT in a typical MDP setting could apply the CPT-functional to a risk-neutral objective.
-For instance, set the r.v. $X$ in \eqref{eq:cpt-general} to either the total cost in a SSP problem or the infinite-horizon cumulative cost in a discounted MDP.
-However, to carry out dynamic programming would require a Bellman optimality equation, which seems formidable, given the non-convex structure of the CPT-value.
-A different approach is to use a nested formulation, together with CPT-style probability distortion, an approach adopted by Lin in his PhD dissertation \cite{lin2013stochastic}; see also \cite{Lin2013a,Lin2013b,Lin2018,Cavus2014}.
+For instance, take the r.v. $X$ in \eqref{eq:cpt-general-def} to be either the total cost in an SSP problem or the infinite-horizon cumulative cost in a discounted MDP.
+However, to carry out dynamic programming would require a Bellman optimality equation, which is not readily available, given the non-convex structure of the CPT-value.
+A different approach is to use a nested formulation, together with the CPT-style probability distortion.
 Basically, the formulation is equivalent to optimizing the sum of CPT-value period costs rather than the CPT-value of the sum, and by doing so guarantees the existence of a Bellman optimality equation.
+Intuitively, it makes sense to incorporate CPT for the total reward rather than applying it separately to the reward in each period.